-5. The system will keep booting from floppy N1, then request to have the driver diskette inserted.
-Insert the SCO driver diskette created in 10.1.
-After the driver is successfully loaded, follow the normal procedures to install SCO UNIX.
+The system will keep booting from floppy N1, then request to have the driver diskette inserted.
+Insert the SCO driver disk.
+After the driver is successfully loaded, follow the normal procedures to install SCO Unix/OpenServer.
 During the installation process, the driver diskette may need to be inserted again as instructed.